jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 Evade skill against the attack, but the damage rolled will be divided evenly (round fractions up) amongst 1D4+1 Hit Locations .

-86
-Alex Greene (order #3215550)                                                                             2
-         Bomb, Hand: A simple clay shell or metal sphere packed with black powder and fragments of shrapnel, a fuse, and capped in wax, the hand bomb is a deadly and dangerous device.
+**Bomb, Hand**: A simple clay shell or metal sphere packed with black powder and fragments of shrapnel, a fuse, and capped in wax, the hand bomb is a deadly and dangerous device.
 After lighting the fuse the hand bomb then has 1D3 turns (rolled secretly by the Games Master) before it will explode on the same Strike Rank as it was